 top of page

-You’ve just met someone and suddenly everything feels electric.
+There’s a moment many people know well.
+You’ve just met someone, and suddenly everything feels electric.
 The texts are constant.
 The connection feels intense, intimate, almost fated.
-You feel seen in a way you haven’t for a long time.

 And then the question quietly appears: